srujayreddyv/CSC177-P3-ClusterAnalysis-ANN-TextMiningProject/README.md

    - Development and training of Artificial Neural Networks.

 ### Final Report
-- **`CSC177-Project4Report.pdf`**: This report provides a detailed account of our methodologies, findings, and visualizations in clustering, text mining, and ANN.
+The report provides a detailed account of our methodologies, findings, and visualizations in clustering, text mining, and ANN.